 When I create a to-do list, I ensure they are tasks I can handle.
 Do I make the mistake of taking on more than I should?
 Absolutely.
 But I’ve learned my limitations, and I’m not afraid to step away when I know it’s necessary.
 Motherhood and marriage are complicated enough, so my household tasks are simple and manageable.
 I spread them out throughout the week, and I let things go when needed.
 I’m not afraid to say no to projects if my plate is full, and I can’t give my best.

 I welcome help

 For many years, I thought I had to do it all.
 I had set a standard for myself that was not realistic, nor achievable.
 I found myself overwhelmed, exhausted, and sick.
-I’m grateful that my husband recongnized this, and forced me to take a step back.
-He loves to cook, and now handles a lot of the weekly meals, so I don’t have to stress about it.
-My kids also help out with several household chores, and know that they have to pick up after themselves.
+I’m grateful that my husband recognized this and forced me to take a step back.
+He loves to cook, and now handles a lot of the weekly meals so I don’t have to stress about it.
+My kids also help out with several household chores and know that they have to pick up after themselves.

 When I started blogging, I spent a great deal of time online.
-I knew that in order to gain traffic, I had to promote my content, and network with others in the industry.
+I knew that in order to gain traffic, I had to promote my content and network with others in the industry.
 I still believe that this is true, but I also know that spending time online doesn’t guarantee that I’ll be productive.
-Instead, I prefer to schedule blocks of time for work, and I’ve also limited my time on social media greatly.
-Now, I’m able to get more done, and I’m also spending way less time in front of a screen.
+Instead, I prefer to schedule blocks of time for work so that I’m more productive.
+I’ve also limited my time on social media greatly.
+Now, I’m able to get more done and I’m also spending way less time in front of a screen.